What Does the Bible Say About Musical Instruments in Church?

 10. Amos 6:5 – “You strum away on your harps like David and improvise on musical instruments.”
 While this verse is part of a prophecy against complacency and luxury that neglects God’s justice, it acknowledges King David’s renowned skill and innovation with musical instruments, highlighting the cultural and spiritual significance of music and musicianship in worship.

-See also What Does the Bible Say About Being a Leader?
+See also What Does the Bible Say About Suing for Money?

 These verses collectively illustrate that the use of musical instruments in worship has deep biblical roots, spanning from the detailed orchestration of temple worship in the Old Testament to the communal, heart-led worship practices encouraged in the New Testament.
 While the Bible celebrates the use of instruments in praising God, it places the ultimate focus on the worshipers’ hearts and intentions.
 The scriptural perspective allows for freedom and diversity in musical expression within the church, encouraging believers to use their talents and resources to glorify God and edify the body of Christ through music.